digiscot/digiscot-website/pages/challenge-fund-guidance.md

 The application process consists of one online form that must be fully complete before your application will be assessed.

-If sucessful, then you will also have some key obligations as part of the the <a href="/files/Challenge-Fund-Contract.pdf">Contract</a>:
+If sucessful, then you will also have some key obligations as part of the the <a href="/files/Challenge Fund Contract.pdf">Contract</a>:
 <ul>
 	<li>Provide approved evidence of expenditure</li>
 	<li>Provide feedback on your project's progress</li>